 Here to help

-The Student Well-being Service understands the importance of maintaining a healthy wellbeing to enable students to thrive in their time here at Aberystwyth University and beyond.
-We are here to help any student with concerns about wellbeing and our aim is to help individuals build lifelong skills to equip them on their life’s journey.
+The Student Wellbeing Service understands the importance of maintaining a healthy wellbeing to enable students to thrive in their time here at Aberystwyth University and beyond.
+We are here to help any student with any wellbeing issue, whether it is an issue about friendship, bereavement, anxiety or workload stress, mild to moderate or severe and enduring mental health issues.

 We advise seeking help and advice regarding wellbeing issues as soon as possible.
 Acting swiftly will give you more control of the situation, whilst promoting recovery and helping to enhance your everyday engagement with life.